Self-Harm Awareness Month

-March was first designated as Self-Injury Awareness Month more than a decade ago, and there are a variety of nonprofit organizations that continue to promote self-harm prevention in Denver, CO and beyond.
+March was first designated as Self-Harm Awareness Month more than a decade ago, and there are a variety of nonprofit organizations that continue to promote self-harm prevention in Denver, CO and beyond.

 What you should know about self-harm